High Speed Rotary Unions: A Comprehensive Guide

 Housing:

 The housing of a high-speed rotary union encloses and protects the internal components.
 Such as the seals and bearings.
 It also provides the connection points for the fluid inlet and outlet pipes.
 Housings are usually with materials such as cast iron, steel, or aluminum alloy.
 Cast iron housings offer good strength and vibration-damping properties.
 While steel housings are known for their high strength and durability.
 Aluminum alloy housings are lightweight and are for applications where weight reduction is a critical factor.
 The housing design may also incorporate features such as cooling fins.
-Or jackets to dissipate heat generated during operation, especially in applications where high-temperature fluids are being transferred.
+Engineers use jackets to dissipate heat generated during operation, especially in applications where high-temperature fluids are transferred.

 Working Principle